House music: 1990s

 A new generation of clubs such as Liverpool's Cream and the Ministry of Sound were opened to provide a venue for more commercial house sounds.
 Major record companies began to open "superclubs" promoting their own groups and acts.
 These superclubs entered into sponsorship deals initially with fast food, soft drink, and clothing companies.
 Flyers in clubs in Ibiza often sported many corporate logos from sponsors.
 A new subgenre, Chicago hard house, was developed by DJs such as Bad Boy Bill, DJ Lynnwood, DJ Irene, and Richard "Humpty" Vission, mixing elements of Chicago house, funky house, and hard house.
-Additionally, producers such as George Centeno, Darren Ramirez, and Martin O. Cairo developed the Los Angeles Hard House sound.
+Additionally, producers such as George Centeno, Darren Ramirez, and Martin "Nemesis" Cairo developed the Los Angeles Hard House sound.
 Similar to gabber or hardcore techno from the Netherlands, this was associated with the "rebel", underground club subculture of the time.

 Towards the end of the 1990s and into the 2000s, French DJ/producers such as Daft Punk, Bob Sinclar, Stardust, Cassius, St. Germain and DJ Falcon began producing a new sound in Paris' club scene.
 Together, they laid the groundwork for what would be known as the French house movement.
 They combined the harder-edged-yet-soulful philosophy of Chicago house with the melodies of obscure funk records.
 By using new digital production techniques blended with the retro sound of old-school analog synthesizers, they created a new sound and style that influenced house music around the world.

+Afro house (ostensibly or was also simply referred to as 'house' before being categorized or titled as an official sub-genre) was emerging in South Africa, during or slightly before this period according to various natives especially due to seemingly the emergence simultaneously during or shortly after kwaito and was being popularized globally in various locations such as in the United States.
+Former, kwaito artists such as Oskido and DJ Tira are also associated with, the genre.